NUDelta/analyze-the-pear/hetero_explanation_schema.md

 When a person writes some pseudocode and walks through it line by line

+Guidelines used for coding:
+YES if description WITH an explanation about WHY that description is has value YES if identifying reason for bug in code
-NOT when both individuals are working together to articulate a concept NOT a description of what an individual is doing
+NO if both individuals are working together to articulate a concept NO if just a description of what a person is doing or what a person should do
-NOT a description of a plan unless their is supporting reasoning (explanation) provided

-YES an individual identifying something unknown to both of them - i.e. identifying error in their code for specifc reason YES a description with WHY the described has value
+Examples of Self/Hetero Explanation:

 <a href=../hetero_explanation_schema.md>
 A: ohh
 B: you can just add it to that